ibm-cloud-docs/vpc/block_storage_vpc_about.md

 Customer-managed encryption gives you the following advantages over provider-managed encryption:

 * Encryption keys are controlled by you.
 You grant IBM access to use your root keys to encrypt your data.
-* Data is encrypted at rest and in motion at all times using your root keys.
+* Encryption is handled by IBM's host/hypervisor technology for your instances.
+This feature provides greater level of security over solutions that use storage node encryption technology only.
+* Data is encrypted with your root key at all times outside of the host/hypervisor.
+This means your data is protected while in motion between the host system and IBM's storage systems, and while at rest in IBM's storage system.
 * You choose the key management service (KMS) you want to use.
 You can select {{site.data.keyword.keymanagementserviceshort}}, a public multi-tenant KMS that is FIPS 140-2 L3 compliant, or the more secure {{site.data.keyword.hscrypto}}, which is FIPS 140-2 L4 compliant.
 * Customer-managed encryption provides better audit records for key usage.
 Your key access is logged in the Activity Tracker with LogDNA service.
 The Activity Tracker lets you track interactions with the VPC.